-If you still don’t know where to go in Guatemala for your next vacation, you should consider a national park.
-Guatemala has 92 protected areas, making up over 28% of its national territory.
+If you still don’t know where to go in Guatemala for your next vacation, you should consider visiting one of the many Guatemala national parks.
+This stunning country has 92 protected areas, making up over 28% of its national territory.
 Most of these protected areas were created 1990.
 Here are even more reasons for nature lovers to go on a vacation in Guatemala.
 This is the list of the national parks and national nature reserves that you can visit in Guatemala to learn about local flora and fauna, as well as support them.

 One of the things, why people visit this country, is for eco friendly travels where you can explore the forests and jungles, searching for the exotic wildlife of Guatemala.
 But where is the best place to do this?
 Well, there are many national parks, volcanos, and reserves that you can visit.

 If you’re looking for the best things to do in Guatemala, read my full blog post about it!

 All volcanoes in Guatemala are protected areas, including biosphere reserves, national parks, biotopes, natural monuments, wildlife refuges, and private nature reserves.
 CONAP (The National Protected Areas Council), created in 1990, is fully in charge of administering all of Guatemala’s protected areas along with CONAMA (National Environmental Commission).
 Unfortunately, with so many issues at hand, the Guatemalan government doesn’t put enough emphasis on preserving and protecting these areas the way it should.
 CONAP is extremely underfunded and understaffed.
 Logging, sewage runoff, and trash disposal are still huge problems.
 However, the largest problem these parks face, especially the Petén is deforestation.